-- 1. More opportunities during the school day for students to seek extra small group help from teachers and support staff, complete projects/homework and prepare for tests in a supervised setting. - 2.
+- 1. Our Marauder Excel Block provides more opportunities during the school day for students to seek extra help from teachers and support staff, complete projects/homework, prepare for tests in a supervised setting, retake tests where offered and take part in fun, curriculum-based sessions. - 2.
 Flexibility and choice for students to seek individual or small group support from staff, time to work with peers on projects or independent study time to complete work. - 3.
 Staff advisement - 4.
-Time to focus on school wide initiatives and further learning around the MYP IB
+Time to focus on school wide initiatives and further learning around the MYP IB For more information please check our school website.